VijayKalmath/vijaykalmath.github.io/_projects/Spectral_Representations_for_ConvolutionalNeuralNetworks.md

     Spectral Pooling for RGB Images
 </div>

+The first row is the images after max pooling with the dimension reduction ratio described below.
+The second row is the image after spectral pooling with the same dimension reduction ratio applied to the spectral representation.
+The third row is a visualization of the frequencies that are kept after the low pass filter for the given dimension reduction ratio.

 We can clearly see that the spectral pooling is much better at keeping the overall structure of the image intact through the extreme amounts of pooling.

-We can see that in the most extreme case of dimension  reduction(by a factor of 4096), the max pooling output has lost all resemblances to the original image but in the spectral pooling with just 8 frequencies , we can still see the silhouette of the man taking the photo.
+We can see that in the most extreme case of dimension  reduction (by a factor of 4096), the max pooling output has lost all resemblances to the original image but in the spectral pooling with just 8 frequencies , we can still see the silhouette of the man taking the photo.

 ## Spectral Representation